I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/reshub/ns-reshub-_pnp_serial_bus_descriptor.md

 ## Members

-`GeneralFlags`

-Flags that are common to all serial bus types.
-Bit 0 is the slave-mode flag.
-If this bit is set to 1, the communication of this connection is initiated by the bus controller; otherwise, the communication is initiated by the target device.
-Bit 1 is the consumer/producer flag, and is always set to 1.
-No other flag bits are currently defined.
-For more information, see the ACPI 5.0 specification.
+`Tag`

+The serial bus type.
+This member is set to 0x8e for a serial bus (I2C, SPI, or UART) connection.
+For more information, see the description of the serial bus connection descriptor in revision 5.0 of the the Advanced Configuration and Power Interface Specification (ACPI 5.0) at the <a href="http://www.acpi.info">ACPI</a> website.

 `Length`

 The length, in bytes, of the serial bus connection descriptor.
 To be consistent with the ACPI 5.0 specification, the byte count in the <b>Length</b> member of the <b>PNP_SERIAL_BUS_DESCRIPTOR</b> structure equals the structure size, minus the three bytes in the <b>Tag</b> and <b>Length</b> members at the start of the structure, plus the number of bytes of bus-type-specific data and Resource Source string that follow the structure.
 The Resource Source string, which is a required field, has a minimum size of two bytes (for a one-character Resource Source name and a terminating null).
 Thus, the minimum valid <b>Length</b> value is 11.
 For more information, see the ACPI 5.0 specification.

+`RevisionId`

+The revision ID of the serial bus connection descriptor.
+This member is set to the SERIAL_BUS_DESCRIPTOR_REVISION constant, which is defined in the Reshub.h header file.

 `ResourceSourceIndex`

 Reserved for future use.
 This member is unused and set to zero.

-`RevisionId`

-The revision ID of the serial bus connection descriptor.
-This member is set to the SERIAL_BUS_DESCRIPTOR_REVISION constant, which is defined in the Reshub.h header file.

 `SerialBusType`

 The serial bus type.
 This member is set to 1 (for I2C), 2 (for SPI), or 3 (for UART).
 Other values are either reserved for future use, or are defined by the hardware vendor.
 For more information, see the ACPI 5.0 specification.

-`Tag`

-The serial bus type.
-This member is set to 0x8e for a serial bus (I2C, SPI, or UART) connection.
-For more information, see the description of the serial bus connection descriptor in revision 5.0 of the the Advanced Configuration and Power Interface Specification (ACPI 5.0) at the <a href="http://www.acpi.info">ACPI</a> website.

-`TypeDataLength`

-The length, in bytes, of the bus-type-specific data that follows the <b>PNP_SERIAL_BUS_DESCRIPTOR</b> structure.
-This length value includes the data between the end of the <b>TypeDataLength</b> member and the start of the Resource Source string, but does not include the Resource Source string.
+`GeneralFlags`

+Flags that are common to all serial bus types.
+Bit 0 is the slave-mode flag.
+If this bit is set to 1, the communication of this connection is initiated by the bus controller; otherwise, the communication is initiated by the target device.
+Bit 1 is the consumer/producer flag, and is always set to 1.
+No other flag bits are currently defined.
 For more information, see the ACPI 5.0 specification.

 `TypeSpecificFlags`